EwenG/muance/README.md

 - `(m/patch vtree component props)`: Patch the `vtree` using `component`, passing the parameter `props` to `component`
 - `m/defcomp`: Define a component.
 Use it like `defn`, with the limitation that `defcomp` takes zero or one parameter
 - `(m/hooks component hooks-map)`: Adds [lifecycle hooks](#lifecycle-hooks) to `component`
+- `(m/vnode)`: Get the current vnode.
+Must be called inside a render loop.
+- `(m/state)`: Get the local state of the current component.
+Must be called inside a render loop.

 ### Asynchronous rendering